 - It is important that all members of our school community know the signs and symptoms of COVID-19.

 - Daily temperature checks will not be routine for children upon entry.
+However, there may be times during the school year when temperatures are checked in line with increased risk based on case number locally and/or nationally.
 We kindly request that Parents and Guardians check and monitor their child/children’s temperature each morning.
 Should a staff member feel concerned about a child or if a child becomes unwell during the day their temperature will be taken using an infrared forehead thermometer.

 - This is the poster which will be displayed on the door of each classroom to remind everyone of the symptoms and how to prevent the spread of Coronavirus COVID-19 – Symptoms and Prevention